rugglcon/python-backgroundchanger/README.md

 * `requests` - python module for HTTP requests.
 * `pywal` - generates color schemes and used for changing the wallpaper.

+This optionally requres `feh` or `nitrogen` if you are not using Ubuntu or Rlementary OS.

 ## Installation and Usage
 > **NOTE:** For Mac, first test if you have `tkinter` directly installed with your Python version first:
 > ```sh